 - You’ll hit the wall, or the “dip” often, as you re-learn.
 There is pain, but it’s worth breaking through each wall.
 Break through one wall at a time.

 Thoughts to Leave With

 - You could try and get your role changed at your current job, but this is a lot more difficult than you may realize.
-People already see you as a manager, and will pull you back in.
-Sometimes a clean break is necessary for such a career change.
+People already see you as a manager and will pull you back in.
+Sometimes a clean break is necessary for a career reset.

 - This is very scary, but the alternatives are even more frightening.